aws-samples/serverless-async-messaging-gateway/README.md

 ### Troubleshooting

+1. ``InvalidPasswordException``

-1. (``InvalidPasswordException``) If you have encountered the Invalid Password Exception, make sure to delete the default user "testUser" through the amazon cognito user pool and restart the deployment through step 1 respecting the password policy
+    If you have encountered the "Invalid Password Exception", make sure to delete the default user "testUser" at the Amazon Cognito user pool and restart the deployment through step 1 respecting the password policy.

 ## Security